Hantama237/moontrade-algotrading/README.md

 # moontrade-algotrading
 Binance algotrading &amp; backtesting tools in typescript.

-Not ready for public use, please wait for further updates.
+Currently not ready for public use, please wait for further updates.

 To start the trading bot.
 ```bash